Arizona Water

 Understanding Arizona’s Water Position

-Regional leaders have prioritized water management in the arid environment of Arizona since before it was recognized as a state.
+Water is a precious resource in Arizona and stewardship has been a priority since before statehood.
 From canal and dam construction in the late 1800s and early 1900s, Colorado River treaties and compacts with neighboring states and Mexico preempting the Colorado River Basin Project Act in 1968 to the 1980 Groundwater Management Act, Arizona’s growth in the 20th century was centered around intentional, proactive water management.

 By the Numbers